Featured Topic5 considerations before participating in group gatheringsSeptember 28, 2020

 Practicing mindfulness exercises can have many possible benefits, including:

 - Less negative thinking and distraction

 What are ways to practice mindfulness?

 - Pay attention.
 The next time you meet someone, listen closely to his or her words.
-Think about their meaning and uniqueness.
-Aim to develop a habit of understanding others and delaying your own judgments and criticisms.
+Think about the meaning and uniqueness.
+Aim to develop a habit of understanding others, and delaying your own judgments and criticisms.